-When to use this flow type
+When to use this Flow type

-this is just a bulk load - files must already exist.
+This is just a bulk load.
+Files must already exist.

 Step 2.
-Create and test the Snowflake connection as explained here.
+Create and test the Snowflake Connection as explained here.

 Step 3.
-Create a connection to the Amazon S3 bucket that will be used as a staging area, as explained here.
-When configuring the S3 connection, select
+Create a Connection to the Amazon S3 bucket that will be used as a staging area, as explained here.
+When configuring the S3 Connection, select

 Archive file before copying to S3 field.

 Step 4.
-Start creating the Snowflake flow as explained here.
+Start creating the Snowflake Flow as explained here.

 Step 5.
 Select

 Step 6.
 Continue by defining the source and destination.

-Step 7.
-For the source (FROM), select the connection created in Step 1 and enter a file name or a wildcard file name, for example
+FROM, select the Connection created in Step 1 and enter a file name or a wildcard file name, for example,

-Step 8.
-For the destination (TO), select the connection created in Step 3.
+TO, select the Connection created in Step 3.

 Step 9.
-Select the Snowflake connection, created in step 2, for the final destination, as explained here.
+Select the Snowflake Connection created in Step 2, for the final destination, as explained here.

 Step 10.
 Continue by defining the parameters.
 The only required parameter is

 Step 11.
 Define the other parameters (the rest are optional):